 How Employees Can Help During an Economic Downturn

-Every time we turn on the TV or pick up a newspaper, we hear more bad news about our struggling economy and its adverse effects on business.
+We continue to hear about our struggling economy and its adverse effects on business.
 This can be distracting and discouraging for employees wondering if or when it will affect them?
 As employees, do we sit around waiting for the ceiling to cave in, or is there something we can do about it?
 Perhaps it’s time to revive the famous statement by John F. Kennedy “Ask not what your country can do for you, but what you can do for your country,” only change the statement to say, “what you can do for your Company.”

 When the economy is doing well, it is easy to look good at your job.
 There is less pressure from management pushing for increased sales, productivity, and cost control.
 In a slow economy, you may need to pick up your work efforts.
 If you are in sales, for example, you may have to make 15 more calls per day, contact more prospects or work more hours to hit your quota.
 If everyone in the Company worked 10% harder, it might just be enough to get through the hard times.
 Increasing your effort not only helps your Company but sets you apart from others as an example and rising star.